PowerConnect Developer Guide

 Use case resumes at step 2.

-Use Case: UC03 - Adding comment
+Use Case: UC03 - Adding comment for a student.

-Preconditions: User knows index number
+Preconditions: User knows index number and class of the student he/she wishes to add comment.

 MSS: Similar to UC02